 Italy Best Things to Do: 11 Insider Tips

-After visiting Italy four separate times in my life, I’ve curated a list of my favorite experiences and top tips for the best things to do in Italy!
+After traveling to Italy four separate times in my life (and giving my kids Italian names!), you could say it’s amore.
+With that, I’ve curated a list of my favorite experiences and top tips for the best things to do in Italy!

 ⇒Read also: My 10-14 day itinerary ideas for Italy